energymon/energymon/osp/README.md

 # ODROID Smart Power Energy Monitor

-These implementations of the `energymon` interface read from an ODROID Smart Power USB device.
+These implementations of the `energymon` interface read from an [ODROID Smart Power](https://wiki.odroid.com/old_product/accessory/odroidsmartpower) USB device.

+> NOTE: If you're using a newer generation [ODROID Smart Power 3](https://wiki.odroid.com/accessory/power_supply_battery/smartpower3) device, use the `osp3` implementation instead.

 Two different library implementations are available.
 The first reads energy data directly from the device.